Tampon tax: United Kingdom

 Laura Coryton led a "Stop taxing periods, period" campaign with an online petition to have the European Union remove the value-added tax for sanitary products.
 Her petition was highlighted by a further protest in London and a sister march in Bristol headed by the groups, No More Taboo and Period Watch.
-The London march on April 2, 2015, led by Lucy Whitehill, garnered support from 2,500 protesters, many wearing bloodied white pants, chanting outside Downing Street.
-The slogan "Tampons not a necessity?
+Lucy Whitehill created and led the London march on April 2, 2015, which garnered support from 2,500 protesters, many wearing bloodied white pants, chanting outside Downing Street.
+Her slogan "Tampons not a necessity?
 Then welcome to the world where we don't wear them" made the headlines, with Russell Howard focusing on the viral placard, "The Taxman can suck my clit", Ed Miliband called the tax ridiculous and Caroline Criado Perez demanded the tax to be abolished.
 Following the protest the University of Sheffield were the first to cull the tax in their university shops.
 In November 2015, Charlie Edge and Ruth Howarth free-bled in front of Parliament to further drive awareness.
 George Osborne mentioned the petition by name in his 2015 Autumn Statement pledge to end the tampon tax at the European Union level.
 The petition platform's CEO cited the campaign as an example of successful clicktivism, with over 320,000 signatures.
 In March 2016, Parliament created legislation to eliminate the tampon VAT, following a budget amendment by opposition Labour MP Paula Sherriff.
 It was expected to go into effect by April 2018 but did not do so; several British women protested for it publicly while displaying blood stains from their periods.
 On October 3, 2018, new EU VAT rules were put forward by the European Parliament to allow EU countries to stop taxing sanitary products, but these did not come into effect until 2022.
 The UK left the EU in January 2020, and following the end of the transition period (at the beginning of 2021) the tampon tax was abolished in the UK, meaning there is now a zero rate of VAT applying to women's sanitary products.
 Research published by Tax Policy Associates in November 2022 suggested that savings resulting from the abolition of the tax had been retained by retailers, rather than passed onto women.
 Period underwear remained subject to the tax until 2024 and was included in the exemption after campaigners raised the issue.